ikyriazi/ikyriazi.github.io/docs/index.md

 layout: home
 ---

-This is a testing site for sharing short notes and visualizations.
+This is a testing site for sharing short notes on music visualization.

 [Instrumentation](./instrumentation.md)